rbenv/rbenv/README.md

 5. That's it!
 Installing rbenv includes ruby-build, so now you're ready to [install some other Ruby versions](#installing-ruby-versions) using `rbenv install`.

+   Attention: If you have installed anti-virus-software on your pc, you should stop it before your `rbenv install`.
+   If you use this without stopping, you cannot install ruby ver.xxx.

 #### Upgrading with Homebrew